LogicalFellaC/medicare_anomaly_detection/medicare_detection/medicare_anomaly_detection.md

 Now, we can proceed to nest the dataset by `HCPCS_CODE`.

 \*Note: Below is a sample workflow that could be eventually applied to the entire dataset.
 Due to a large memeory requirement, the full job cannot be run on a local machine.
 This issue can be overcome by submitting a batch request to SLURM (through Stanford, in my case, where a script can be run on a machine with much higher memory capacity).
+To apply the algorithm to the entire dataset, one can simply take out the `filter` line.

 Below, I randomly picked two different `HCPCS_CODE`s to illustrate how the outlier scores could be applied to each nested dataset.